Step Inside The Creepy, Abandoned Town Of Dearfield In Colorado

 If there is one thing that Colorado has its fair share of (aside from beautiful scenery, good people, and unique activities, of course), it is ghost towns.
-While Colorado has a population of nearly 5.5M living in prosperous areas, there is still a fair share of abandoned and historic spots, including the town of Dearfield.
+While Colorado has a population of nearly 5.5 million folks living in prosperous areas, there is still a fair share of abandoned and historic spots, including the town of Dearfield.
 While the abandoned Dearfield isn’t haunted per se (no reported ghosts here, folks!), there is still a sense of eeriness in the town, due in part to its few remaining buildings.
 Some would even consider it the creepiest abandoned town in Colorado!

-See for yourself what remains today of the once thriving Dearfield:
+See for yourself what remains today of the once-thriving Dearfield:

 Experience even more chilling abandoned locations by taking this Road Trip To Colorado’s Most Abandoned Places.